BurdetteLamar/AboutRuby/core/Exception/markdown.md

 #<Exception: Exception>
 ```

-Create an exception with a message:
+Create a new exception with a message:

 ```ruby
 x = Exception.new('Boo!')